-PHILADELPHIA - As the number of COVID-19 cases rises across the Delaware Valley, more drive-thru facilities are opening for testing.
+PHILADELPHIA - As the number of COVID-19 cases rises across the Delaware Valley, more facilities are opening for testing.

 Below is a breakdown of Philadelphia-area sites where people can get tested, as well as the criteria for being tested.